Newcastle Laboratories

 • Factors Affecting Result:

-Key factors affecting the result: • Sample not valid • Incorrect specimen type received • Clotted, haemolysed, icteric or lipaemic samples • Insufficient plasma provided • Clotted samples may interfere with instrument pipetting and must not be used. • Fibrin or particulate matter, clots, bubbles or scratches can interfere with reaction interpretations.
+Incorrect specimen type received, clotted, haemolysed, icteric or lipaemic samples.
+Clotted samples may interfere with instrument pipetting and must not be used.
+Fibrin or particulate matter, clots, bubbles or scratches on the test cassette can interfere with reaction interpretations.

 Read More